Abandon (band): History

 Abandon's initial ForeFront release, the Abandon EP (produced by Chris Stevens), was released on July 22, 2008.
 It contains five tracks that were released on their forthcoming studio album.
-Alternative rock song "Providence" and "All Because of You", which has more of a contemporary Christian music style, were both released as radio singles on August 1, 2008.
+Alternative rock songs "Providence" and "All Because of You", which have more of a contemporary Christian music style, were both released as radio singles on August 1, 2008.
 "Providence" reached No. 7 on R&R's Christian rock chart by October 24, 2008.

 Abandon released its second album, Control, on April 19, 2011.
 The band's single, "Live it Out", was featured on the Food Network for the promotion of Food Network Challenge.
-It was also played during the 2011 ESPY Awards on ESPN, and used in Seven Network's highlights for the 2012 Australian Open.
+It was also played during the 2011 ESPY Awards on ESPN, and used in the Seven Network's highlights for the 2012 Australian Open.

-Lead vocalist, Josh Engler, decided to stop touring with the band in 2012.
-His brother, Justin, decided to move from guitar to vocals in order to fill the role.
+Lead vocalist Josh Engler, decided to stop touring with the band in 2012.
+His brother, Justin, decided to move from guitar to vocals to fill the role.
 Dave (drums) and Bryan (bass) also decided to stop touring with Abandon that year.
 This left only Justin and Stevan.
 They decided to keep working on new music.
 They recruited Ben Vela, Stevan's brother, to play drums.

 In April 2013, Abandon successfully funded their new album via a Kickstarter campaign.
 In early June 2014, it was announced that Kevin Max would be stepping down as lead singer of Audio Adrenaline.
 Abandon's former lead vocalist, Josh Engler, filled the position.

 Later in 2014, the band released three new singles which included: "It Was Love", "Forever" (on a compilation album of various artists), Reverence: an Offering, and "While We're Living" (on Jesusfreakhideout.com).
 Abandon's third album, Love Prevails, was released on November 4, 2014.
 It was made available for purchase in the iTunes Store.